qumberrizvi/pantheon-terminal-notify-zsh-plugin/README.md

 - `pantheon_terminal_notify_threshold` sets the notification threshold time (default 5 seconds)
 - `function pantheon_terminal_notify_threshold` lets you change the notification

-Use these by adding a function definition before the your call to source.
+Use these by adding a function definition before your call to source.
 Example:

 ~~~ sh
 pantheon_terminal_notify_threshold=4  ## set your own notification threshold